|

 Were the objects displayed on the dresser somehow indicative of the status of the house's occupants?
 The significance of the position of the dresser is further dealt with on the page detailing the layout of the village.

 Flanking the hearth are the beds.
-Stone built “boxes” that jut out into the middle of the room.
-The right-hand bed is always larger that the left-hand bed, which has led to the theory that the each house had a specific male and female divide – i.e. the right was the male section, the left female. |
+These were stone-built “boxes” that jut out into the middle of the room.
+The right-hand bed is always larger that the left-hand bed, which led to the theory that the each house had a specific male and female divide – i.e. the right was the male section, the left female. |